Irreparable marriage no ground for divorce, rules Bombay High Court

 The husband claimed that his wife did not maintain sexual relations with him and even left his company and shifted to Mumbai.
 He even cited an incident wherein the wife had a tremendous quarrel with him on middle of a highway and later refused to join him and live with him at his own house.

-The wife, on the other hand, argued that since she was pursuing pilot training, she had to travel between Baramati and Mumbai and had to stay back at either place for a few days.
+The wife on the other hand argued that since she was pursuing pilot training, she had to travel between Baramati and Mumbai and had to stay back at either places for a few days.
 She claimed that her husband had broken all ties with her and had got married to another lady and even had two children with her.

 "In the absence of any statutory ground being proved by the husband the decree for divorce cannot be sustained only for the reason that there appeared to be an irretrievable breakdown of the marriage," the bench added.